 Having used both options in the past, I can vouch for both options.
-However, there are drawbacks for both, and it depends on which traps you choose!
+However, both have drawbacks, and it depends on which traps you choose!

-I mentioned above that snap traps are good as long as the Mouse is big enough to be trapped.
+I mentioned above that snap traps are good if the mouse is big enough to be trapped.

-The only drawback for the humane trap option depends entirely on the way the trap is built.
+The only drawback of the humane trap option depends entirely on the way the trap is built.
 Mice heads are small.
-If their jaw is small enough to fit into a gap, the Mouse could begin to chew a hole big enough to escape.
+If their jaw is small enough to fit into a gap, the mouse could begin to chew a hole big enough to escape.

 Mice can chew through plastic, by the way!

 This has been covered above but deserves its own section.